bevul/The-SIS-Model-for-Spread-of-Disease/README.md

 # The SIS Model for Spread of Disease
-This app allows modeling epidemics in which individuals can be infected several times.
+This app allows modeling epidemics where individuals can be infected several times.
 The individual remains infected for a certain period of time, after the passage of this time, the individual receives immunity also for a certain period of time.
 Later it again becomes susceptible to the disease.

 Was made using NetBeans.
 ## UI